 On May 13, 1991, the Agency filed a status report and a "motion to extend first notice".
 The Agency updated that Board on the continuing discussions between USEPA, IERG, and the Agency.
 The Agency stated that the negotiations involved discussions on maximum theoretical emissions (MTE), compliance and applicability dates for the proposed rules, and the rules proposed as Subpart TT.
-The status report included a letter from Stephen Rothblatt, Chief of the Regulation Development Branch for That letter confirmed that USEPA was involved Region V of USEPA. with "serious" negotiations with IERG and the Agency.
-The Agency moved that the Board delay moving into second notice until May The Agency contended that it looked very favorable 30, 1991. that all participants would reach an agreement, and noted that if the Board moved to second notice before the completion of the negotiations, it would be unable to make changes in the proposed rule (as a result of any agreement) without returning to first The Agency noted that Illinois is working within a very tight time frame for this rulemaking, so that there would be no time to return to first notice.
+The status report included a letter from Stephen Rothblatt, Chief of the Regulation Development Branch for Region V of USEPA. letter confirmed that USEPA was involved with "serious" negotiations with IERG and the Agency.
+The Agency moved that the Board delay moving into second notice until May 30, 1991.
+Agency contended that it looked very favorable participants would reach an agreement, and noted that if the Board moved to second notice before the completion of the negotiations, it would be unable to make changes in the proposed rule (as a result of any agreement) without returning to first notice.
+Agency also noted that Illinois is working within a very tight time frame for this rulemaking, so that there would be no time to return to first notice.
 The Agency summarized:

 Therefore, despite the Agency's earlier, fervent pleas that the Board go to second notice May 9, 1991, the Agency requests that the Board delay second notice until May 30, 1991.
-Once the Board goes to second notice, no changes, other than in response to comment from [the Joint Committee on Administrative Rules] JCAR, can be made to the rules.
-The Agency, then, would submit the rules at second notice to USEPA as our

-[state implementation plan] SIP.
+Once the Board goes to second notice, no changes, other than in response to comment from [the Joint Committee on Administrative Rules | JCAR, can be The Agency, then, would submit the made to the rules. at second notice to USEPA rules as our [state implementation plan1 SIP.
 We would supplement the SIP submittal with the final rules once they are promulgated.
 These activities should have the effect of having Illinois removed from the deficiency list prior to publication while at the same time allowing the negotiating parties the opportunity to complete negotiations.